Bwindi Impenetrable National Park at a Glance

-Bwindi Impenetrable Conservation Area lies in the rugged Kigezi highlands of South Western Uganda, protecting a continuum of forest that ranges from montane to low land areas.
+Bwindi lies in the rugged Kigezi highlands of South Western Uganda, protecting a continuum of forest that ranges from montane to low land areas.
 It is this altitudinal variation, combined with its location within the Albertine Rift that results in Bwindi impenetrable being the richest forest in East Africa in terms of its trees, butterflies and birds.
-Bwindi is a home to about 400 Gorrilas a half of the world’s population of mountain gorillas.
+Bwindi is a home to about 400 Gorillas, which is half of the world’s population of mountain gorillas.

 Bird species recorded: 357 species

 Habitat: Medium-altitude (moist evergreen) forest, montane forest with patches of bamboo (Arundinaria) and montane marshes.

 Bwindi is a bird watchers’ haven, it holds 347 species of birds.
 The forest has 10 of the 26 globally threatened species in Uganda, five of which are vulnerable.
 Bwindi has 23 of the locally habituated Albertine Rift endemic species in the country and some, such as African Green Broadbill, Chapin’s Flycatcher and Shelley’s Crimsonwing have limited distributions elsewhere in their range.